strainer/fencache.js/Readme.md

 ===========
 (Function encache)

-This javascript function memoizer differs from the usual kind by caching throughput in a self sorting array structure.
-It produces very different performance from the usual kind of memoizer that collects all results in an object, and it can work considerably faster for certain algorithms.
+This javascript function memoizer caches throughput in a fast ordering array structure.
+It has very different performance from the usual kind that collects all results in a javascript object, so it can work considerably faster in certain algorithms.

+Since the keys of a javascript objects are strings, transparent casting of numbers must hinder performance when memoizing algebraic functions.
+For the same cause, to memoize Functions which take object references as parameters also requires extra effort.
+Fencache.js can key with any type, without need for casting.

-The object store kind of memoizer can get excessively large if supplied lots of unique values.
-Fencache holds a limited number of values, and is able to forget the ones which repeat least.
+Object store based memoizers can get excessively large if supplied lots of unique values.
+Fencache holds a limited number of entries, it is able to forget the ones which repeat least and collect the most often accessed.
-The object store also has to transparently stringify and hash numberic parameters, which hinders performance for memoizing algebraic functions.
-Object stores also require extra effort to work with references to objects.

-The best size of cache to set with fencache will depend on the repetitive distribution of the throughput and on the speed of the function to be memoized.
-A value of around 20 can often work well enough; assuming there is some useful amount of repetition.
-Function memoization is often advised in terms of caching very slow operations like network requests.
+The best size of cache to set with fencache depends on the repetitive distribution of the throughput and on the speed of the function to be memoized.
+Loosely; a value of around 20 can often work well enough, assuming there is some useful amount of repetition.
+Function memoization is usually advised in terms of caching very slow operations like network requests.

 Fencache can memoize math calculations that see millions of unique values but also values which repeat somewhat frequently.

-For testing and completeness fencache.js also includes an object store option, and an optimised option for store size of 1.
+For testing and completeness fencache.js also includes an object store option.

 ### Basic Usage